iPhone internet not working after iOS 17 Update (7 Solutions) 2023

-Internet not working or iPhone won’t connect to Wi-Fi after iOS 13 Update?
+Internet not working or iPhone won’t connect to Wi-Fi after iOS 17 Update?
 An iPhone without an Internet connection is nothing but a regular smartphone.
 Sometimes, internet troubles can make your iPhone a very boring device.
 If you are not able to connect with cellular data or WiFi on your iPhone, then in this post we will discuss some tips to fix internet problems on the iPhone.
-We have composed the detailed draft which will walk you through all the internet related troubles that you can face.
+We have composed a detailed draft that will walk you through all the internet related troubles that you can face.

 Pro Tip: If you are using VPN through the built-in feature or via an app, try disabling it.
 Sometimes, VPNs also disrupt Internet and Wi-Fi connectivity to an extent.

 Internet not working on iPhone

 Before fixing the problem, you have to determine the cause of the problem first.
 We need one part to fix it.
 Foremost, make sure that you are not able to connect with the internet connection completely.

 You can check this by refreshing your mail, you can search app listing on the App Store, you can open Safari, etc. If nothing connects, then your internet connection is completely unavailable.
 However, if you can perform other internet-based functions, but won’t be able to connect with Safari, then the problem is with Safari only.
 This equation can work for any other app also.